mui/mui-x/docs/data/data-grid/accessibility/accessibility.md

    />
    ```

-2. Control the density with the `density` prop.
-In order for the Data Grid to reflect the changes, you need to update the `density` prop when the user changes the density by listening to the `onDensityChange` callback.
+2. Controlled – pass the `density` and `onDensityChange` props.
 For more advanced use cases, you can also subscribe to the `densityChange` grid event.

    ```tsx
    const [density, setDensity] = React.useState<GridDensity>('compact');